 When you were a child, you probably were told you’re too curious.
 But curiosity underpins intellectual vitality.
 It drives you to learn more and more and more about something, to set off on thrilling learning journeys.
 (And you sometimes snag other people along for the ride!)

-4. There’s a reason for what you believe and for what you do.
+4. The reasons behind what you believe and what you do.

 Back to ideas – they animate you.
-Whether you’re politically conservative, moderate, or liberal, you’re not that way because your family or friends are, but because you’re interested in and think about the issues – from multiple angles.
+Whether you’re politically conservative, moderate, or liberal, you’re not that way because your family or friends are, but because you’re interested in and think about the issues – from multiple angles – and come to certain conclusions.
 Your thought process informs your decisions, beliefs, actions.

 5. Open, as in unafraid.